aohua/redux-state-sync/readme.md

 createStorageListener(store);
 ```

-You may not want to trigger the Actions which triggers a api request.
-So you can simply pass in the Action type to ignore it.
-Like below:
+You may not want to dispatch actions which trigger API requests.
+To prevent those actions from being dispatched, pass in a list of action types as strings:

 ```
 const config = {